SergiuFolta/NLDR_Comparison_AlzheimerMRI/README.md

 The first notebook, 'NLDR_Comparison_MRI' is used to compare the four NLDR algorithms based on the metrics previously mentioned.
 Its aim is to study which are the best parameters and which techinque has the best results.
 To use this notebook, you must first run the import cells and the cells from Data Preprocessing up to Plotting Functions.
-The following sections contain the experiments witch can be rerun or adjusted.
+The following sections contain the experiments whitch can be rerun or adjusted.
 Each cell will display the results for the corresponding experiment, with plots and tables for each metric.

 The second notebook, 'NLDR_Comparison_Classification' is used to further study the best NLDR results from the first notebook.
-Its aim is to train different classification algorithms on the reduced dataset and compare the results.
+Its aim is to train the five classification algorithms previously mentioned on the reduced dataset and compare the results.
 To use this notebook, you must first run the import cells, the cells from Data Preprocessing and those for applying the NLDR techniques.
+The following sections contain the experiments for each ML model.
+First, we perform parameter tuning and train the model with the best parameters, then, we plot the results and further display them as a table.
+These cells can be rerun or adjusted.

 ## Contributing